What if I don’t know who's to blame for my work injury?

 • Your working environment has been risk assessed.
 This obligation still exists if you work away from your employer’s offices or even at home.

-• Any identified risks must have been removed or minimise.
+• Any identified risks must have been removed or minimised.

 A failing in any of these areas would likely mean that your employer is liable, even if you were doing something that you should not have been.